danlipsa/foamvis/README.txt

 Release log
 ===========
+0.4      - edit highlight colors for colormaps
+	 - separated body context from body stationary and displayed both regardless of focus
+         - more precise center calculation (using all aproximation points for a quadratic edge)
 0.4.1794 - added option to shift T1s lower
 0.4.1789 - new scalar variables Number of sides, Elongation
 	 - added T1s overlay (-r option on the command line)